tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 * Template: A JSON object.
 * Note: An explanation or reference.

-The ID value of length 1 are subject to a "Standards Action" registry policy.
+The ID values of length 1 are subject to a "Standards Action" registry policy.
 Values of length 2 are subject to an "RFC Required" policy.
 Values of length 3 and 4 are subject to a "First Come First Served" policy.
 Values longer than 4 octets are not subject to registration and MUST NOT appear